Skip to content

 • facilitate a patient examination in a timely fashion

-• demonstrate that the trainee knows what to do with the findings.
+• demonstrate that they know what to do with the findings.

-• If a trainee feels this guidance may apply to one of their examinations (regardless of whether it is a mandatory examination or not) they should discuss this with their Educational Supervisor/Programme Director in the first instance.
+If a GP registrar feels this guidance may apply to one of their examinations (regardless of whether it is a mandatory examination or not) they should discuss this with their Educational Supervisor/Programme Director in the first instance.

 In a training context, to satisfy the CEPS requirement, the observer (who could be the person who performs the examination) should document on the assessment form the part of the CEPS they did observe, and document why it was necessary for the examination to be done in this way.